djey47/tdu-cp/database/patches/2CV-F40 Tuning Kits/commands.md

 ## Notes

+This will add 2 entries to CarPacks topic, giving tuning kits to both F40 slots (698399392 and 1192399594).

-Consider reformatting json files after patch to minimize diffs.
+As always, consider reformatting json files after patch to minimize diffs.

 ## TDUF-CLI